U.S. Student Program

 To apply for the U.S. Student Program, visit us.fulbrightonline.org

 To learn more about the Fulbright Program’s history in Korea, read Fulbright in Korea’s Future.

-Launched in 2013, the Korean Studies Master’s Degree Program was created both to meet the growing demand for graduate degree grants and to promote Korean Studies in the United States.
-The program supports individuals who intend to pursue Korean Studies as an aspect of their career and thus wish to complete an advanced degree focused primarily on Korea.
-Graduate students in Korea are anticipated to study and conduct research on a full-time basis, while maintaining satisfactory academic progress, so as to complete a Korean Studies master’s degree within two academic years of starting the program.
+Korean Studies Graduate Degree Awards provide up to two years of financial support to academically mature students pursuing a graduate degree (Master’s or PhD) in Korean Studies at a Korean university.
+The objective of the award is to promote the growth of Korean Studies as a field in the United States.
+As such, awards support individuals who intend to pursue Korean Studies as an aspect of their career and thus wish to complete an advanced degree focused primarily on Korea.
+Graduate students in Korea are expected to study and conduct research on a full-time basis, while maintaining satisfactory academic progress.

-Individuals interested in the Korean Studies graduate degree grant must gain admission to a Korean university independently, with their intended program/focus indicated in their grant application.
+Individuals interested in the Korean Studies graduate degree award must gain admission to a Korean university independently, with their intended program/focus indicated in their grant application.
 Depending on the program intended, admission requirements may vary in regard to Korean language proficiency.
-An advanced level of proficiency in Korean is recommended and preferred for graduate student grantees.
+Award candidates must demonstrate at least an intermediate level of proficiency in Korean.

 Upon successful admission to a Korean university, graduate student grantees will receive an initial grant for one academic year (12 months).
 Renewal of grant support for a second academic year (10 months) is contingent upon the achievement of academic success (above a 3.0/4.0 GPA or equivalent) during the initial grant period.
 Graduate student grantees are anticipated to maintain such academic success during the renewal grant period.

-To apply for the Korean Studies Masters’ Degree Program, visit us.fulbrightonline.org
+To apply for the Korean Studies Graduate Degree Program, visit us.fulbrightonline.org

 About Higher Education in Korea